Obviously Five Believers

 Lark Skyrider wears John Lennon styled sunglasses with blue coloured glasses, and a black leather jacket.
 His left foot moves restlessly to a beat nobody else hears.
 At least not on this planet.
 Without any introduction he gives us a brief, but extremely accurate explanation how to obtain Dylan bootlegs in Italy.
 Freemasonry, Mafia and Dylan bootlegs.
 Italy is the place to go to.

 But don’t worry, Lark Skyrider knows them all.
 He knows who said what and where and played guitar.
 What kind of guitar.
-Whenever Raymond and I start a qualified discussion regarding some obscure Dylanesque riddle, our arguments carefully built up by dialectics including retrospective analysis based on the works of Habermas and Adorno, we are cut short by Lark Skyrider.
-Without mercy or remorse, Lark Skyrider shoots from the hip.
-There’s a sudden quotation from some unfinished lyric written on a sheet of paper somebody had thrown away behind an amplifier in a rundown recording studio.
-Lark Skyrider lights up the dark nights in our heathen souls.
+Whenever Raymond and I start a qualified discussion regarding some obscure Dylanesque riddle, our arguments carefully built up by dialectics including retrospective analysis based on the works of Habermas and Adorno, we are cut short by Lark Skyrider with a quotation from some unfinished lyric written on a sheet of paper thrown away behind an amplifier in a recording studio.
+Lark Skyrider lights up the dark nights in our vain and heathen souls.
 Sacrifice is the code to the road.
-Right now the Mullah of Dylanism is chain-smoking in the backseat.
+Right now, the Mullah of Dylanism is chain-smoking in the backseat.
 And didn’t a Danish journalist call Dylan The Khomeini of Rock after his concert in Copenhagen a few days ago?
-Stupid Danes.
-No sense of magic.
-Only a lousy sense of humour.
-The Kingdom of Bad Taste when it comes to music.
-Fortunately for them, they’re much better with liquor and tobacco.
+Except for their beer and tobacco, Denmark is the kingdom of bad taste.

-None of this is of any concern to Lark Skyrider.
-He is busy dropping cigarette ashes all over the leather upholstery.
+Lark Skyrider is busy dropping cigarette ashes all over the leather upholstery.
 From behind his blue John Lennon style sunglasses, he gazes out the window, the left foot steadily thumping the rhythm to a drum nobody has ever heard.

 “Roger McGuinn is doing the warming up”, Raymond says amicably.

-It’s confusing and hard to take in, but Raymond is the kind of guy who might like Roger McGuinn.
-Well, no doubt about it, The Byrds were great, I’ll give him that.
-Chris Hillman, Gram Parsons, Roger McGuinn.
+It’s hard to take in, but Raymond is the kind of guy who might actually like Roger McGuinn.

-“Any of you read the book by Pamela Des Barres?”
-Lark Skyrider asks with a kind of strange smile on his face.
+“Any of you girls read the book by Pamela Des Barres?”
+There’s a strange smile on Lark Skyrider’s face.

 “She was a famous blonde groupie with big boobs”, Lark Skyrider muses, “Gorgeous looking.
 A real stunner.”